 Know your limit.

 As a homebuyer, a mortgage pre-approval is step #1, regardless of market conditions.
 This step informs you of how much you can spend on a home.
 It’s is your hard limit, should a bidding war ensue.
-A mortgage pre-approval also guarantees your interest rate for 90 days or more, bringing peace of mind around concerns of short-term rate increases.
+A mortgage pre-approval also guarantees your interest rate for up to 120 days, bringing peace of mind around concerns of short-term rate increases.

 Get the comparables.

 How much is the home really worth?
 Your real estate agent will pull recent sales stats for you, offering valuable insight on the price of comparable homes in the same neighbourhood.
 You’ll then be better equipped to determine how comfortable you are taking on competing bids.

 We all know that premium neighbourhoods come at higher prices.
 It could be proximity to the downtown core, water-front access, parks and recreation, good schools, shopping, or all of the above.
 Consider what you want and need, and why.
 Then decide if the home and community you’re considering is worth the price.

 One trick to winning a bidding war is to avoid it altogether.
 Make an offer before the home hits the MLS system or gains buyer attention through an open house.
 Your agent will best advise you on how to proceed, so prepare to drop everything to tour a new listing and make your offer, before someone else does!
 (Note: Mortgage pre-approval in this scenario is key.)